Limitations of Deep Learning for Inverse Problems on Digital Hardware: Introduction

 \subsection{Outline}

-A concise introduction to the theory of computation with all necessary notions (for our needs) will be presented in \Cref{sec:preliminaries Computation}.
-This is followed by a description of finite-dimensional inverse problems and how deep learning is applied to find its solutions in \Cref{sec:invProb}. \Cref{sec:mainResult} covers the formal statement of our main result concerning the limitations of deep learning and its proof.
-Finally, a short discussion as well as possible extensions of our findings finishes the paper in \Cref{sec:discussion}.
+A concise introduction to the theory of computation with all necessary notions will be presented in \Cref{sec:preliminaries Computation}.
+This is followed by a description of finite-dimensional inverse problems and how deep learning is applied to find its solutions in \Cref{sec:invProb}. \Cref{sec:mainResult} covers the formal statement of our main results concerning the limitations of deep learning and their proof.
+We conclude with a short discussion of our findings and their implications in \Cref{sec:discussion}.